 Parents may also request that their children be permitted to be absent in order to celebrate recognised religious events.
-Advance notice should be provided to the school when children
+Advance notice should be provided to the school when children will be absent.
+Appropriate requests will be granted and the pupil noted as an authorised absentee in the register.

-8) Assessment and tracking progress
+8) Assessment and Tracking